Safety standards

 Transfers

-We are only located 3 minutes from Carillion Roanoke Hospital, so when a transfer is needed, we are very close.
-Only 1% of births necessitate an urgent transfer to a local hospital.
+We are only located 4 minutes from Carilion Roanoke Memorial Hospital, so when a transfer is needed, we are very close.
+Only 1-2% of births necessitate an urgent transfer to a local hospital.
 We coordinate with local EMS responders for a timely and safe ambulance transfer.